 This scholarship is a lasting tribute to Mike Warter, a true pioneer for women's soccer in Minnesota.
 This fund is a reminder of Mike's commitment to the development of players by nurturing good play, good friendships, better facilities, proficient coaching and the happiest of times for all participants.

-Soccer has played a role in developing Makenna’s character, leadership skills and positive attitude.
-These life skills and soccer talent will also help her find success in the next chapter of her life.
+Soccer has played a role in developing Katelyn’s character, leadership skills and positive attitude.
+She hopes these life skills and soccer talent will also help her find success in the next chapter of her life.

-Iver has been praised for his hard work ethic and respectable character.
+Jonathan has been honored for this hard work ethic and respectable character.
 No barrier is too high, nor any obstacle too difficult for him to tackle.
-These values will carry him far in his future pursuits.
+These values will carry him far in this future pursuits.

 MYSA, the Mike Warter Scholarship Committee and the Mike Warter family would like to thank all the applicants and congratulate these fine young athletes and wish them continued success in their future endeavors.